OmriFialkov/flask-catexer-app-actions/README.md

 ## ☸️ Kubernetes & Helm

 In this project, Kubernetes (k8s) is used for orchestrating the deployment and management of the flask app.
 It helps ensure scalability, load balancing, and fault tolerance by running the application in containers across multiple nodes.
 Kubernetes manages the deployment lifecycle, automates rollouts and rollbacks, and integrates with monitoring tools like Prometheus and Grafana for observability.
 The application is deployed in **Kubernetes (K8s) using Helm**, which simplifies and standardizes the deployment process. **Helm** acts as a package manager for Kubernetes, allowing for easy installation, upgrades, and rollbacks of the application.
+Kubernetes ensures high availability and manages scaling.

 ### 🔹 How Helm is Used in This Project